Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include securing funding for project development, advancing permitting processes, and establishing partnerships with battery manufacturers.
+Recent Initiatives: Recent initiatives include securing financing for expansion, completing construction of the cobalt refinery, and forming partnerships with automakers and battery manufacturers.

 Summary